12 Expensive Products That Are Worth Their Price

 In my opinion, the best value is a hundred percent wool overcoat out of a heavy wool.
 If money is no object for you, go with a cashmere blend which is softer, usually not as heavy, and it wears out more quickly.
 If you can just invest in one overcoat, I suggest going with a navy or dark blue overcoat, a paletot which is very simple with a peak lapel that is double-breasted because the extra layers keep you warm.
 If you’re on a budget, overcoats are a great item to buy second-hand because they don’t fit as snugly because of the heavy fabric, they drape better, and they’re just more forgiving than a suit would be.

-Basically, all the overcoats in my collection are vintage and I was able to get quality pieces at very low price.
+Mainly, all the overcoats in my collection are vintage, and I was able to get quality pieces at very low price.
 It ranges from a vintage Chester Barrie paletot overcoat with a velvet collar to a British warm or just a Casentino style double-breasted navy overcoat that I have found at Bobby from Boston.

 Well-Fitting Gloves

 Usually price point wise, you have to invest between hundred fifty dollars, if you want to go with peccary leather, we’re talking more about three hundred plus dollars.
-First of all, your gloves should fit tightly and it should be made of a soft glove leather that stretches with the movements of your hands.
+First of all, your gloves should fit tightly, and it should be made of a soft glove leather that stretches with the movements of your hands.
 You also want quirks between the fingers because it increases the range of movement and makes it more comfortable.
 To learn more about the glove leathers, please check out our glove leather guide here.
-You want them to be finally sewn either by hand or by machine and you want something that just gets better with age.
-For example, lamb Napa is really soft and very nice but it will wear out more quickly than peccary leather which is really made to last.
+You want them to be finally sewn either by hand or by machine, and you want something that just gets better with age.
+For example, lamb Nappa is soft and very sweet, but it will wear out more quickly than peccary leather which is made to last.

-For example, I’ve had this pair of peccary gloves for over 10 years.
-I would wear them outside in the winter, they got all wet but I could wash them and dry them and they’ve developed a patina over the years.
-They’re too big and don’t fit me really well that’s why I decided to create my own but overall, the leather is top-notch and that’s how a peccary glove will age over time.
+For example, I’ve had a pair of peccary gloves for over 10 years.
+I would wear them outside in the winter, they got all wet, but I could wash them and dry them, and they’ve developed a patina over the years.
+They’re too big and don’t fit me well that’s why I decided to create my own but overall, the leather is top-notch, and that’s how a peccary glove will age over time.

 Precious Metal Cuff Links